-- 13.a Previous Permitting Actions.
-SWCAA has previously issued permits to this applicant. - 13.b Compliance History.
-A search of source records on file at SWCAA did not identify any previous or outstanding compliance issues during the past five (5) years.
+- 13.a.
+Previous Permitting Actions.
+SWCAA has not previously issued any Permits for this facility. - 13.b.
+Compliance History.
+A search of source records on file at SWCAA did not identify any outstanding compliance issues at this facility.

 14. PUBLIC INVOLVEMENT OPPORTUNITY